openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ### Image Arithmetic with Constants

-The simplest forms of image arithmetic transform the values in an image by a constant.
+Some of the simplest operations in image arithmetic transform the values in an image by a constant.
 In the example below, we add the constant value, **10**, to an 8-bit monochrome image.
 Observe how the value is added pixelwise: each pixel in the resulting destination image stores a number which is 10 more (i.e. 10 gray-levels brighter) than its corresponding pixel in the source image:

 ![Pixelwise image arithmetic](images/image_arithmetic_2.png)

 Adding a constant makes an image uniformly brighter, while subtracting a constant makes it uniformly darker.
 In the code below, we implement simple image arithmetic "from scratch", by directly manipulating the contents of pixel buffers.
-Although practical computer vision projects will often make use of higher-level libraries (such as OpenCV), it's important to understand what's going on underneath.
+Although practical computer vision projects will often accomplish this with higher-level libraries (such as OpenCV), we do this here to show what's going on underneath.

 ```cpp
 // Example 4: Add a constant value to an image, from "scratch".